Sustainable Packaging Guidelines

-- commit to reviewing all existing Consumer Packaging within a reasonable timeframe in accordance with the Guidelines, and
+- Commit to reviewing all existing Consumer Packaging within a reasonable timeframe in accordance with the Guidelines.

-- demonstrate in their first action plan under the Covenant that these achieve equivalent outcomes to the Guidelines, and
+- Demonstrate in their first action plan under the Covenant that these achieve equivalent outcomes to the Guidelines.

 The following resources help organisations to successfully integrate the SPGs into their operations through design and procurement practices:

 - Sustainable Packaging Checklist - to assist Members to record the outcomes of each packaging review using the SPGs.

 - Principles of the SPGs translated into Simplified Chinese Script.

 Quickstart Guides to support Principle 1 – Design for Recovery:

 - Quickstart Guide to Design for Recovery: Reuse, Recycling & Composting

 - Quickstart Guide to Designing for Recyclability: PET Packaging